The emperor’s favourite horse was shod with gold. It had a golden shoe

 thought what a pleasant dream that was about the dying horse, and the

 Suddenly a hand seized the beetle, and pressed him, and turned him

 The gardener’s little son and a companion had come to the hot-bed, had

-wrapped in a vine leaf, and then put into warm trousers-pocket.
+wrapped in a vine leaf, and then put into a warm trouser pocket.
 He

-cribbled and crabbled about there with all his might; but he got a
+scrambled and scraped about there with all his might; but he got a

 good pressing from the boy’s hand for this, which served as a hint to

-him to keep quiet.
-Then the boy went rapidly towards the great lake
+him to stay quiet.
+Then the boy went quickly towards the great lake

 broken wooden shoe, on which a little stick was placed upright for a

-mast, and to this mast the beetle was bound with a woollen thread.
+mast, and to this mast the beetle was bound with a wool thread.
 Now

 he was a sailor, and had to sail away.